John Kinsella (swimmer)

 John Pitann Kinsella (born August 26, 1952) is an American former competition swimmer for Indiana University, a 1968 Olympic silver, and 1972 Olympic gold medalist, and a former world record-holder in multiple events.

 Kinsella was a standout at Illinois swimming powerhouse Hinsdale Central High School in the late 1960s.
-From 1967-70 greater Chicago's Hindale Central, often aided by Kinsella, won the Illinois State Championships by significant margins.
+From 1967 to 1970 greater Chicago's Hindale Central, often aided by Kinsella, won the Illinois State Championships by significant margins.
 In a unique achievement as a High School Senior in 1970, he became the first person to swim 1,500 meters in under 16 minutes.

 Indiana University

 After graduating from high school, Kinsella, together with Mark Spitz, Gary Hall Sr., and other notable swimmers, were part of Doc Counsilman's legendary Indiana Hoosiers swimming and diving team at Indiana University, which dominated men's college swimming in the early 1970s.
 At Indiana, Kinsella lettered with the swimming team each year from 1971 through 1974 and served as Indiana's co-captain in 1974.
-In the early 1970's, Kinsella helped lead Indiana to four Big Ten and three NCAA national team championships.
+In the early 1970s, Kinsella helped lead Indiana to four Big Ten and three NCAA national team championships.
 As a freestyler, with a total of 16 titles, he captured 11 Big Ten individual championships and five relay championships, and placed first in six NCAA individual championships as well as two relay championships.

 As a career milestone, he was the American record holder in both the 500 and 1,650 freestyles.

 Kinsella won NCAA national championships in the 500-yard and 1,650-yard freestyle events in 1971, 1972, and 1973.